optout21/nostr-connect-demo/README.md

 ## Flow

-The flow of events is somthing like this:
+The flow of events is something like this:

 - Signer connects to the client
 - Client accepts the connection